 Eastern Diamondback Rattlesnake

-This snake was featured prominently in the American Revolution, specifically as a symbol in the Gadsden flag, which many consider to be the first flag of the United States of America.
+This snake was featured prominently in the American Revolution, specifically as a symbol in the Gadsden flag, which many consider being the first flag of the United States of America.

-The eastern diamondback rattlesnake are found in the Lower Coastal Plains of the Southeast, ranging from the southern North Carolina to the eastern Louisiana, and are also found in Florida and southern Georgia.
+The eastern diamondback rattlesnakes are found in the Lower Coastal Plains of the Southeast, ranging from the southern North Carolina to the eastern Louisiana, and are also found in Florida and southern Georgia.

 These venomous snakes usually inhabit dry sandy areas, pinewoods, palmetto or wiregrass flatwoods and also hardwood hammocks, coastal dune habitats or even wet prairie habitats during dry periods.